-We derived trends in disease incidence and mortality from the GBD estimates and the Vital Statistics in Japan provided by Ministry of Health, Labor and Welfare, respectively.
+We derived trends in disease incidence and mortality from the GBD estimates and the Vital Statistics in Japan provided by Ministry of Health, Labour and Welfare, respectively.
 Whilst this source data largely represents the population of Japan, selection bias is unavoidable.

 We sourced individual-level data on the aforementioned established CVD risk factor exposures from the NHNS for participants aged 20 to 99 between 1995 and 2019 or any available years in which the risk factor was measured if not consistently available throughout the entire period.
 For periods where data was unavailable for certain risk factors, back projections were performed.
-The results of the back projections were verified to align with the observed trends from the available data and no issues were identified.
+The results of the back projections were verified to align with the observed trends from the available data, and no issues were identified.

 References